Phone: +65 6799 5338

 Her research focuses on how social identities and situational factors affect individual's understanding of social and professional events and how to improve individual and group performance.
 Professor Kinias' work includes investigations of how to improve individual's decision making by reducing bias and how to bolster resiliency of individuals who may experience threatening professional situations.
 She publishes research in leading journals including the Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, and Psychological Science.

 Professor Kinias' teaching experience is broad.
-Before focusing her teaching on psychological processes in organizations, she taught Social Psychology, Cultural Psychology, Applied Statistics, and Research Methods in California.
-She then joined the Kellogg School of Management at Northwestern University where she taught MBA and executive courses on Team Leadership and Motivation.
-At INSEAD, Professor Kinias teaches Psychological Issues in Management in the MBA program, sessions on Leadership Development, Social Identities, and Diversity in executive programs, and the core Organizational Behavior PhD course.
+Before focusing her teaching on psychological processes in organisations, she taught courses on social psychology, cultural psychology, applied statistics, and research methods in California.
+She then joined the Kellogg School of Management at Northwestern University where she taught MBA and executive courses on team leadership and motivation.
+At INSEAD, Professor Kinias teaches the Psychological Issues in Management course in the MBA programme, sessions on Leadership Development, Social Identities, and Diversity in Executive Education programmes, and the core Organisational Behaviour PhD course.